 PMSs that have this module included enable users to manage campaigns and send emails, as well as report a guest’s exact arrival time.
 This function may include internal messaging, and in some cases, accounting.

 If there are multiple point-of-sale terminals in a hotel, this function is indispensable to handle transactions.
 It automates transactions and keeps financial data in one place.
 Most hotels have some kind of restaurant on the premises, not to mention properties with gyms and spas.
 With a PMS, hoteliers can include additional costs or discounts to the final bill for each customer.
 Additional costs may include:

 - Food and beverage services (restaurants, cafes, breakfasts)

 - In-room services, mini-bar items, TV, or Wi-Fi.

 The choice of a PMS depends on the size and type of a hotel property, as different systems have their own sets of core features and additional modules.
 Most players in the market offer hotel management systems that can be customized for different types of property and basic modules of PMS can be complemented with additional modules, required for a specific type of business.

 Many properties already have reservation platforms or CRS of their own, or they already utilize certain software, so it is very important for the selected PMS to be integrable with third-party services.
 The final choice of a property management system for a hotel is largely shaped by the functionality required.
-But regardless of size and type of hotel, when choosing a PMS, consider the following:

 Check integration options.
 If there are systems already used by a hotel, or if you plan on integrating additional software, make sure that your vendor supports all necessary APIs and is ready to provide integration services.
 If you already use a CRM system, it’s better to look for a PMS that can be directly integrated with it.
 Otherwise, you may consider an external technical consultant to provide integration services.